Education Cheat Sheet: When Do You Need a Tutor?

 When homework challenges become homework struggles is it time to find outside help?

 Editor’s Note: We all want our kids to succeed.
 But how can you tell when homework becomes a struggle instead of a challenge?
-When should you seek outside help?
+When should you seek outside help such as a tutor?
 Windward Nazarene Academy vice principal and math teacher Nathan Yoshida has some insight.